BEHAVIOR AND CONDUCT POLICY

 4. The responsibility for the behavior and well-being of children rests with the

-5. Furniture should be used for their intended purposes; seating
+5. Space and furniture in the Library should be used for their intended purposes.

 6. Using restrooms for bathing or shampooing, doing laundry, or changing clothes